replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/02-customize-for-your-app/assignment.md

 SlackerNews Helm chart.
 There are others as well.
 We're going to look at the `Application` resource, which describes the application being installed.
-There are several things we can configure in this file as well, but for this lab we'll focus n the title, icon, and how to determine application status..
+There are several things we can configure in this file as well, but for this lab we'll focus on the title, icon, and how to determine application status.
 For other possible properties, take a look at the [reference documentation](https://docs.replicated.com/reference/custom-resource-application).
 Not all of the possible values apply for the Kubernetes appliance experience.